taylorhxu/taylorhxu.github.io/me/index.md

 layout: about
 ---

+This is my personal site, including all my posts on [Medium.com](https://medium.com/@taylorhxu) and other relevant works.

 I am a biomedical engineering student at City University London, tech enthusiast, music festival goer & former London 2012 cast, I write for The Hippo Collective.

 My main academic interest lies in the field of computational neuroscience & artificial intelligence applications for improved biomedical engineering, and also I enjoy photography, travelling, and language learning.